vtech6/goml-visualizer/README.md

 # goml-visualizer
 <b>goml-visualizer (in progress): </b><br><br>
 ![goml-visualizer](https://github.com/vtech6/goml/blob/main/visualizer.gif) <br><br>
 The goml-visualizer is a companion app for my [goml - Neural Networks from Scratch in Go](https://github.com/vtech6/goml) repo.
 Using Go with [Wails](https://wails.io) and React allows us to build beautiful cross-platform apps, which can run both locally on Windows and MacOS as well as in the browser.
-The gif above is from an early version of the visualizer that shows the dataset after BinaryClassification.<br><br>
+The gif above is from an early version of the visualizer that shows the dataset after Regression.<br><br>
 <b>Stack</b>
 - Backend: Go + [Wails](https://wails.io)
 - Frontend: Typescript + React + Redux + D3